-St. Patrick’s Day is just around the corner.
-That means it’s time to break out your favorite green outfit, toss on a fun top hat or pair of shamrock earrings, and get ready to celebrate all things Irish.
-Whether you’re throwing a party or simply embracing the day with yourself and your family, you should make sure you bring the festivities to your table.
-This year, go a little deeper than simply adding green food dye to your usual fare.
-Here are four traditional Irish dishes you can incorporate into your St. Patrick’s Day menu:
+St. Patrick’s Day is coming up soon, and it’s time to start thinking about all things Irish!
+Whether you’re throwing a party or simply embracing the day with yourself and your family, why not bring a little bit of Ireland to your table with some traditional Irish dishes?
+This year, go a little deeper than adding green food dye.
+Here are four classic Irish recipes that you can easily incorporate into your St. Patrick’s Day menu:

 1. Irish Soda Bread

 “Historically, soda bread has been a staple of the Irish diet.”

 Soda bread became popular in Ireland because it was simple to make and required only a few inexpensive ingredients—including soda, a cheaper alternative than yeast which caused the bread to rise.
 During tough times in Irish history, such as the potato famine, soda bread was often a family’s main or only staple.

 Start your soda bread with four ingredients—4 cups (1 L) all-purpose flour, 1 tsp (5 mL) baking soda, 1 tsp (5 mL) salt, and 14 oz.
 (410 g) buttermilk.
 Combine the dry ingredients and then gradually add in the buttermilk until it reaches a doughy consistency.
 Knead it lightly, then place it in a round cake pan.
 Cut a cross onto the dough, then cover it with another pan and bake it for 30 minutes at 425°F (218º C).
 Remove the cover and bake for an additional 15 minutes until the top develops a crust, and enjoy!